dolittle007/Gene2TF/README.md

-# TFinteg
+# Gene2TF

-TFinteg: a versatile and integrative tool for detecting transcription factors underlying genes or variants in diseases
+Gene2TF: a versatile tool for detecting transcription factors underlying genes or variants in diseases